KrishY17/Alzheimer_Diagnosis/README.md

 ### NasNetMobile

-During the training process of the NASNetMobile model, we tracked its performance over ten epochs.
+During the training process of the NASNetMobile model, we tracked its performance over ten epochs.
 At the outset, the model exhibited a training accuracy of approximately 55.2%,as the training continued, the model displayed a consistent upward trend in training accuracy, culminating in an impressive 87.6% by the tenth epoch.

 <div align="center"><img src="images/NasNet-Graphs.png"  width=600 height=350></div>